 I think my best experiences have been outside the class.
 Traveling and being with friends or peers is something I enjoy.
 I have traveled a lot in India and around as well but traveling here is different as you start seeing things through a different lens.
 For example, I attended a global course in Argentina a couple of months earlier.
 When you travel with your friends and professors, you learn as well as enjoy it.
 You start looking at things differently.
 You have a certain specific or background of a country or that place, and at the same time you have a perspective of your own, and you want to see as to how you can improve certain situations, I think that is the kind of difference that a school like Harvard can make in your personality that whether you are traveling or just interacting with other people, you gain a different lens to it and start seeing things in a more intellectual as well as more experiential manner.

 Inside the class, with all the cases, sometimes we get to meet the protagonist as well and that has been one of the best experiences so far that we get to meet so many different protagonists that you have looked up to all your life till now, you get to meet them, you listen to them face to face.
 I am truly grateful for that.
-I remember when Indira Noori came to our class- I have seen so many videos of her and I kind of idealized her during my MBA application process as well but meeting her and getting the same learnings more or less, being face to face with her was just a surreal experience.
+I remember when Indira Noori came to our class- I have seen so many videos of her and my kind of idealized her during my MBA application process as well but meeting her and getting the same learnings more or less, being face to face with her was just a surreal experience.
 I am fortunate to have met many CEOs who visited the classes.

 Poonam: Wonderful.
 I was wondering if there is anything you will like to change about Harvard?

 Mansi: Yes.
 I think it is a good question.
 I just sometimes feel that the class size is huge, and a smaller class could have been more helpful to connect with more people closely.
 So that is the only thing I could have wished for Harvard.
-However, this too comes with another advantage as big class size will give you a large network in terms of the Alumni database.
+However, this too comes with another advantage as a big class size will give you a large network in terms of the Alumni database.
 I reached out to many different people whether it was organizing a conference or looking for an internship, or just connecting with people to learn about their experiences.
 Though the large network is helpful, the advantage of small class sizes will allow you to know people more closely.

 Poonam: What do you think your classmates were surprised to know about you?